nodejs/node-v0.x-archive/doc/api/readline.markdown

 stream (such as `process.stdin`) on a line-by-line basis.

 Note that once you've invoked this module, your node program will not terminate until you've closed the interface.
-Here's how to allow your program to gracefully exit:
+Here’s how to allow your program to gracefully exit:

     var readline = require('readline');